 2. Condominium Association Rights and Responsibilities

 Although the condominium association is composed of individual unit owners, the association as an entity has certain rights and responsibilities.
-In general, the purpose of a condominium association is to make sure all unit owners pay their fair share of expenses and abide by condo rules in support of an enjoyable and beneficial living experience for all members of the condominium community.
-To make sure fairness is upheld, the association has the right to:
+In general, the purpose of a COA is to make sure all unit owners pay their fair share of expenses and abide by condo rules.
+To uphold fairness, the association has the right to:

-- Enter a unit during reasonable hours to maintain or repair any common area accessible from the unit (M.G.L.A. c.
-183A § 4 [2])
+- Enter a unit during reasonable hours to maintain or repair any common area accessible from the unit.

-- Remove an offending unit owner from the condominium community (§ 8.3)
+- Remove an offending unit owner from the condominium community.

-- Impose fines and costs on disobedient unit owners ( § 8.3.3)
+- Impose fines and costs on disobedient unit owners.

-- Amend a master deed, trust, bylaws, rules, and regulations to provide additional solutions, protections, or rights (§ 8.8.3)
+- Amend a master deed, trust, bylaws, rules, and regulations to provide additional solutions, protections, or rights subject to following proper consent processes.

-It may seem like a condo association has a lot of power – it does.
-However, condo unit owners have the right to the proper notice of a change to rules and regulations of the condominium.
+It may seem like a COA has a lot of power, and it does.
+However, condo unit owners have the right to the proper notice of a change to the condominium bylaws.
 As a condo association, it might be best to seek the advice of an attorney before taking action against a unit owner or making changes to important documents.

 The condominium association has some important responsibilities.
-The primary responsibilities include (not an exhaustive list):
+The primary responsibilities include:

-- Provide notice to the unit owner before a foreclosure action is initiated.
+- Providing notice to the unit owner before a foreclosure action is initiated.

-- Adhere to condominium bylaws, the master deed, and rules and regulations.
+- Adhering to condominium bylaws, the master deed, and rules and regulations.

-- Use association fees and funds as intended.
+- Using association fees and funds as intended.

-- Set reasonable interest rates, fines, fees, and other costs.
+- Setting reasonable interest rates, fines, fees, and other costs.

-- Make decisions that benefit the condo community as a whole.
+- Making decisions that benefit the condo community as a whole.

 FAQs on Enforcing Condominium Rules

-Below are some of the frequently asked questions we receive on enforcing condominium rules and HOA rules and regulations:
+Below are some of the frequently asked questions we receive on enforcing COA rules and regulations.

 1. What Are My Rights as a Condo Owner?

-As a condo owner, you have the right to use your unit as provided in the master deed – if it’s a residential condominium unit – in a way that allows you to maintain a reasonable standard of living as required by Massachusetts health, safety and building laws.
+As a condo owner, you have the right to use your unit as provided in the master deed and in a way that allows you to maintain a reasonable standard of living as required by Massachusetts health, safety and building laws.
 Your legal rights as a condo owner also include:

 - The right to protest.

-- The right to take legal action against the HOA.
+- The right to take legal action against the COA.

 - The right to adequate notice of board meetings.